dr-cs/databases/slides/relational-design.md

 # Normal Forms

-A *normal form* is a set of conditions, based on functional dependencies, on a relation schema that acts as a set of tests for a relation schema.
+A *normal form* is a set of conditions based on functional dependencies that acts as a set of tests for a relation schema.

 Normalization is the process of decomposing relation schemas into new relatoin schemas that satisfy normal forms with the goals of: